 - Pakistan and India have fought three separate wars since partition.
 While current relations are more peaceful, Indo-Pakistani relations always have a potential flashpoint, the disputed region of Kashmir.
 As well, the terrorist attacks upon the Indian city of Mumbai in 2008 point to the continued presence of terrorist organizations within Pakistan.
 Given that both Pakistan and India are nuclear states, any potential conflict between the two countries creates risk.

-- When the Soviet Union invaded Afghanistan in 1979, the US made as strategic decision to stem the expansion of Soviet influence into south Asia, by funneling arms and support via Pakistan to the Afghan mujahideen.
+- When the Soviet Union invaded Afghanistan in 1979, the US made a strategic decision to stem the expansion of Soviet influence into South Asia, by funneling arms and support via Pakistan to the Afghan mujahideen.
 The Pakistani intelligence services (the ISI) supported the mujahideen, who were religiously inspired fighters against the Soviets.
 After the defeat of the Soviets in 1989, many of the Afghan and Pakistani fighters turned their military organization into a political one: the Taliban, which expanded its influence over Afghanistan, and remote tribal areas of Pakistan.
 The Taliban also forged an alliance with Osama bin Laden, and his Arab Islamist organization, al Qaeda.

 - After 9/11, Pakistan became an important partner (but tenuous) in the US’ war against terrorism and the search for Osama bin Laden.
 The inability of Pakistan, under Pervez Musharaff and later Asif Ali Zardari, to root out al Qaeda and Taliban supporters in Pakistan has frustrated the US.
-After the May 2, 2011 US raid that killed bin Laden, relations between the US and Pakistan hit a new low, with the US accusing Pakistan of harboring terrorists and Pakistan accusing the US of violating its sovereignty.

 - What are the main reasons for the political instability of Pakistan?